microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 This lab covers both the approaches and the following tasks will be performed

 * Provision Jenkins on Azure VM using an Azure Marketplace Jenkins Template
-* Configure Jenkins to work with Maven and VSTS.
+* Configure Jenkins to work with Maven and VSTS
 * Create a build definition in Jenkins
 * Configure VSTS to integrate with Jenkins
 * Setup Release Management in VSTS to deploy artifacts from Jenkins